symbol/symbol-docs/source/cli/commands.rst

 Info
 ====

-Get information from a :doc:`mosaic <../concepts/mosaic>`.
+Gets information from a :doc:`mosaic <../concepts/mosaic>`.
 Use this command providing the mosaic identifier name in the form of namespaceName:mosaicName (ex: nem:xem) or the mosaic uint ID in the form of  [3646934825,3576016193].

 Options